Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Preliminaries

 A simple update rule for the modifiers that fulfills the foregoing conditions upon convergence is:

 where the tuning parameters $\eta\in(0,1]$ may be reduced to help stabilize the iterations.
 Apart from choosing a suitable $\eta$, the biggest burden with this approach is estimating the gradients $\boldsymbol{\nabla} G_i^{\rm p}({\bf u}^k)$ of the cost and constraint functions at each RTO iteration.
 A range of methods were reviewed in the paper's introduction to assist with this estimation.
+Approaches to enforcing model adequacy in modifier-adaptation schemes are also available, for instance by means of a tailored parameter estimation procedure \citep{Ahmad2019}.